Objectives

 Overview

 Use work done as a route into energy transfer in mechanical systems.
-Use this page to organise your notes, worked examples, and linked resources.
+Use this page to organise the main ideas, worked examples, and linked resources.

-• Main idea: Use work done as a route into energy transfer in mechanical systems.
+• Use work done as a route into energy transfer in mechanical systems.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.